 The island of Tsushima, 対馬, (Daemado, 대마도, in Korean) is the sizeable island lying between Korea and Japan which the Busan – Fukuoka ferries pass, and is part of Japan’s Nagasaki Prefecture.
 Various domestic ferry services run from Tsushima to mainland Japan, and there are three companies running hydrofoils internationally between Busan and Tsushima; it’s therefore possible to travel between Busan and mainland Japan via Tsushima.
 This is unlikely to be of much interest to the majority of travellers from the rest of the world, but Tsushima is a popular spot for both Korean tourists and Japanese domestic tourists.

-The JR Beetle (see above) runs some Busan – Tsushima services in addition to its Busan – Fukuoka services; the Miraejet Kobee has a couple of services a day between Busan and Tsushima, with one of those also calling at Fukuoka.
+The JR Beetle (see above) runs some Busan – Tsushima services in addition to its Busan – Fukuoka services, though these have not yet resumed post-pandemic; the Miraejet Kobee has a couple of services a day between Busan and Tsushima, with one of those also calling at Fukuoka (now just 1 per day for Tsushima, with no Fukuoka route).
 You can see their (Korean only) website here, and see above for help with deciphering it.

 Port Information for Busan and Fukuoka